Skip to content

 Should I trust a fixed AI price from a one-page brief?

 Be cautious.
 A firm quoting a fixed figure without seeing your data, your systems, or your compliance requirements is guessing, and the gap usually surfaces as change requests.
-The quality of a partner questions before they quote tells you more about the final cost than the speed of the proposal.
+The quality of a partner's questions before they quote tells you more about the final cost than the speed of the proposal.